 “There are people here on this campus who very much understand that TCK narrative,” says Yoder, who plans to stay in Harrisonburg after graduation.
 “It feels comfortable here to be a TCK.”

 As a legacy of her past, Hoefle expects she’ll always have an unconventional notion of “home,” one that’s not necessarily rooted to one specific place.
-After finishing up a few outstanding credits this summer, she’s lined up some peacebuilding and development work in Myanmar.
 Sometimes, she says, she’s jealous of peers who have deep, deep roots in one particular community.
 Other times, she’s grateful that her life has been so varied.

 “I don’t think it’s better or worse to have lived abroad,” Hoefle says.
 “It just depends on what you do with it in the end.”